higlass/higlass/docs/data_preparation.rst

     d[:] = np.random.random((10000,5))
     f.close()

-This can be aggregated to multiple resolutions using `clodius aggregate multivec`:
+This base resolution can be aggregated to multiple resolutions using `clodius aggregate multivec`:

 .. code-block:: bash